Economic Models

 • Macrovariables – GDP, net exports, inflation, population, unemployment rate, household income, and more.

 LIFT employs a “bottom-up” approach to macroeconomic modeling.
 This structure supports analysis of how changes in one industry, such as increased productivity or changing international trade patterns, affect related sectors and the aggregate quantities.
-In this way, the model works like the actual economy, building the macroeconomic totals from details of industry activity,
+In this way, the model works like the actual economy, building the macroeconomic totals from details of industry activity.

 The model is especially well-suited to the exploration of policy questions or analysis where both industry and macroeconomic behavior are important.
 The model has been used to explore impacts of tax policies, tariffs and free trade agreements, carbon taxes or cap and trade programs, infrastructure improvements, electrification of the vehicle fleet, port closures and other disruptions, immigration, defense spending cuts, health care finance, deficit reduction, and many other scenarios.